 With the help of a few friends, installing a pondless waterfall is an easy way to upgrade your land- or waterscape.
-If you are planning to design and build your own feature, here's how to do the math to determine your basin size.
+If you are planning to design and build your own feature, here's how to do the math to determine your basin size in three easy steps.

 Sound tricky?
 It's not.
 To calculate the water that's in motion in your stream, first measure your stream's length, width and depth.
 Then plug those numbers into this equation: L x W x (0.25 x D of stream, generally 1 to 2 inches) x 7.48.